danielrcollins1/OED-Expanded/x-additional-material.md

 **Turn Undead**: A Cleric may brandish their Holy Symbol in order repel the Undead.
 When doing so, the player rolls 1d6 + (Cleric Level -5), with the result being the highest Hit Die of Undead affected.
 Up to 2d6 such creatures are affected (lowest Hit Die first).
 If the Cleric's level exceeds the Undead's Hit Dice by 4 or more, the Undead is reduced to 0 HP instead.
 Such an ability works to a range of 60', once per day per given creature(s).

-An Example Notation for a Cleric 10: "Turn Undead: HD = d6+5; 2d6 creatures, destroy 6HD or below."
+An Example Notation for a 10th level Cleric: "Turn Undead: HD = d6+5; 2d6 creatures, destroy 6HD or below."

 **Spell Casting**: Standard "Vancian" magic; Only 1 instance of a spell can be prepared at a time (no duplicates).
 To cast a spell a Cleric must brandish their holy symbol with a free hand.

-**Spells known**: Clerics start with knowledge of all the standard Cleric spells in Vol 1.
+**Spells known**: Clerics start play with knowledge of all the standard Cleric spells in Vol 1.

 **Learning Spells**: Should the Cleric encounter a new spell, it will require a roll of d20 + Cleric Level + Wis modifier ≥ 20.
 Requires 1 day per spell level (3 tries per spell)